komikku-app/komikku/README.md

 * Write a detailed issue, explaining what it should do or how.
 Avoid writing just "like X app does"
 * Include screenshot (if needed)

-Catalogue requests should be created at https://github.com/inorichi/tachiyomi-extensions, they do not belong in this repository.
+Source requests should be created at https://github.com/inorichi/tachiyomi-extensions, they do not belong in this repository.
 </details>

 ## FAQ